mohitmun/flocklive/README.md

 ##Features:
   - Twitter like Trends (see trends across team and all flock users)
   - Manage visibility of message (flock/your team/ private)
+  - React to Hashtag or Tweet (like, sad, anger etc)
+  - Quick message action to make any message public/private

 ## Steps to run
 Update config/database.yml with database name and user credentials